 What is Drama Therapy?

-Drama therapy is the intentional use of drama and/or theater processes to achieve therapeutic goals.
-Drama therapy is an embodied practice that is active and experiential.
-This approach can provide the context for participants to tell their stories, set goals and solve problems, express feelings.
+Drama Therapy is the intentional use of drama and/or theater processes to achieve therapeutic goals.
+Drama Therapy is an embodied practice that is active and experimental.
+This approach can provide the context for participants to tell their stories, set goals and solve problems, and express feelings.

-Drama therapy can use play and pretend, and in doing so we can — for the moment in time----act in new ways and explore desired goals.
+Drama Therapy can use play and pretend if that is what is needed.
+In doing so we can — for the moment in time — act in new ways and explore desired goals.

-Drama therapy is beneficial for individuals, families, and communities struggling with transition, loss, social stigmatization, isolation, and conflict.
+Drama Therapy is beneficial for individuals, families, and businesses (communities) struggling with transition, loss, social stigmatization, isolation, and conflict.
 It is an effective option for the treatment and prevention of anxiety, depression, and addiction, among other conditions.
-Drama therapy can promote positive changes in mood, insight, and empathy, and it can facilitates healthy relationships.

-I am happy and proud to say that I am the only African American Registered Drama Therapist in West Central Indiana.
-Lets make history together!
+I am honored to be the only African American Registered Drama Therapist in West Central Indiana.

-Doing roles is going to is weird and abnormal
+Doing roles is going to be weird and awkward.

-People who have never set food on stage have benefited from drama therapy.
+People who have never set foot on stage have benefited from Drama Therapy.

 You don’t have to like theater.
-People who have no interest in theatre has gotten help from using drama therapy
+People who have no interest in theatre have been helped by Drama Therapy.

-You don’t have to do anything you are not comfortable doing ----in drama therapy or any session.
-A person would only role play under directing of therapist and with purpose of working on clients desired goals.
+You don’t have to do anything you are not comfortable doing -- ever.
+A client is always under the direction of their therapist and with purpose of working on client's desired goals.

-The idea of role play/role reversal can seem weird but we model roles and embody roles in our lives everyday.
-(Parent, spouse, sister, brother, friend, coworker, etc..)
-These are the roles we explore in drama therapy.
-Desired roles are also explored--- Business owner, confident person(if not already confident), etc.
+The idea of Drama Therapy can seem uncomfortable, but we model and embody roles in our lives every day.
+(Parent, spouse, sibling, friend, coworker, etc.,) These are the types of roles we explore in Drama Therapy.